What is baby-led weaning?

 Here are some friendly tips and tricks when starting baby-led weaning with your baby:

-• Remember, babies don't eat a lot when they start solid foods.
-It's typical for them to only eat a teaspoon or two and then be finished with a meal.
+- Remember, babies don't eat a lot when they start solid foods.
+It's typical for them to only eat a few bites and then be finished with a meal.
 If your baby isn't showing much interest at first, don't worry too much.
 It takes time and practice for them to get the hang of it.

 FAQs